mpeeples2008/ArchNetSci/_book/05-visualization.md

 These will be the basis for all examples in this section.</p>
 </div>

-Let"s start by reading in our example data and then we describe each package in turn:
+Let's start by reading in our example data and then we describe each package in turn:

 ```r